-STORAGE
+STORAGE AND RECYCLING

-- Store in an ESD-approved container away from dust, moisture, and direct sunlight. - -10°C minimum, 60°C maximum with minimal fluctuation.
-Rapid temperature changes can cause moisture to form, resulting in permanent damage. - Do not allow weight to be placed on the CFA633-TMC-KSs while they are in storage.
+- Store in an ESD-approved container away from dust, moisture, and direct sunlight. - Observe the storage temperature limitations: -10°C minimum, 60°C maximum with minimal fluctuation.
+Rapid temperature changes can cause moisture to form, resulting in permanent damage. - Do not allow weight to be placed on the CFA633-TMC-KSs while they are in storage. - Please recycle your outdated Crystalfontz modules at an approved facility.